Robinhood to cut its workforce by 9% - NewsBreak

 As of Dec.
 31, the company's total headcount was 3,800.

-"We will continue to accelerate our product momentum through 2022 and will introduce key new products across brokerage, crypto and spending/saving," Chief Executive Officer Vlad Tenev wrote in a blogpost. (bit.ly/3LmOj1P)
+"We will continue to accelerate our product momentum through 2022 and will introduce key new products across brokerage, crypto and spending/saving," Chief Executive Officer Vlad Tenev wrote in a blogpost. (https://bit.ly/3LmOj1P)

 Comments / 0